 Yvette Lopez Brooks is from San Jose, CA and resident of Capitola for nearly two decades.
 She is also the first Latina Mayor for the City of Capitola.
 In 2006, Yvette received a Bachelor’s of Arts in Sociology and a minor in Education from the University of Santa Cruz.
-She currently works for the Santa Cruz County Office of Education for over a decade and most recently became the Executive Director for a non-profit, Your Future Is Our Business.
+Yvette worked for the Santa Cruz County Office of Education for over a decade and most recently became the Executive Director for a non-profit, Your Future Is Our Business.
 Yvette is a wife and proud mother.

 Since her tenure on City Council, Yvette has created strong policy with a focus on equity.
 She successfully created a Code of Conduct, allocated funding for Anti-Bias training for Council Members and Staff and supported the passing of Capitola’s first Flag Policy, allowing for the LBGTIQ flag to be flown during Pride Month.

 Yvette is also highly invested in the Youth in our community and has dedicated nearly her entire life to ensuring all children have the opportunity to thrive.

 Yvette spearheaded the successful ballot initiative in 2018 to increase the city’s TOT tax, creating a dedicated children’s fund, where dollars are restricted to only programs for early childhood and youth programming.